hxsan-k/ec2-nginx-server/README.md

 - Automate setup using Terraform or AWS CloudFormation
 - Add monitoring with AWS CloudWatch
 - Experiment with reverse proxying a backend app

----

-> [!TIP]
-> This repo is intentionally simple — it’s the foundation for future projects like automated deployments, CI/CD pipelines, and scalable multi-region architectures.